Description

 Risk and Exploitability

-The CVSS score is 5.5, the EPSS score is not available, and the vulnerability is not listed in the CISA KEV catalog.
+The CVSS score is 5.5, the EPSS score is < 1%, and the vulnerability is not listed in the CISA KEV catalog.
 Because the flaw is triggered by firmware or boot‑time configuration rather than a remote interface, the attack vector is local; an attacker with physical or local access who can force a one‑state configuration or boot the affected hardware will cause an immediate system crash.
 No public exploits have been reported.

-Generated by OpenCVE AI on May 28, 2026 at 04:44 UTC.
+Generated by OpenCVE AI on June 17, 2026 at 00:29 UTC.

 Remediation